-Iran's current nuclear challenge is playing out against the historical backdrop of proliferation precedents set in Libya, Iraq, and North Korea.
-These historical cases are frequently cited in the U.S. policy debate to support one position or another.
-An understanding of their lessons can inform negotiations with Iran, as well as U.S. options should diplomacy fail to bridle its nuclear ambitions.
+Iran's current nuclear challenge has been playing out against the historical backdrop of proliferation precedents set in Iraq, Libya, North Korea, and Syria.
+These historical cases-two of which entailed the use of force (Iraq and Syria); two addressed through diplomacy (North Korea and Libya)-are frequently cited in the U.S. policy debate to support one position or another.
+An understanding of their lessons can inform an assessment of the JCPOA, as well as U.S. options should diplomacy fail to bridle Iran's nuclear ambitions.